F5Networks/terraform-provider-bigip/docs/resources/bigip_ltm_virtual_server.md

 * `security_log_profiles` - (Optional) Specifies the log profile applied to the virtual server.

+* `source_port` - (Optional,type `string`) Specifies whether the system preserves the source port of the connection.
+The default is `preserve`.

+* `firewall_enforced_policy` - (Optional,type `string`) Applies the specified AFM policy to the virtual in an enforcing way,when creating a new virtual, if this parameter is not specified, the enforced is disabled.This should be in full path ex: `/Common/afm-test-policy`.

 ## Importing
 An existing virtual-server can be imported into this resource by supplying virtual-server Name in `full path` as `id`.
 An example is below: